The Top 10 Exterior Paint Color Trends to Try on Your Home in 2022

 While exteriors are typically less susceptible to fleeting design trends, we've recently noticed a shift in popular house paint colors.
 Traditional bright whites are being traded for more confident, statement-making palettes on siding, trim, and front doors.
 Think vibrant blues and greens, creamy neutrals, cheerful pastels, and even monochromatic schemes of charcoal and black.

-This new affinity for bold outdoor colors could be traced back to the difficulty of the past year, says Lisa Tharp, designer and creator of ECOS Paints' new color collection Lisa Tharp Colors.
+This new affinity for bold outdoor colors could be traced back to the difficulty of the past couple of years, says Lisa Tharp, designer and creator of ECOS Paints' color collection Lisa Tharp Colors.
 "There is a greater need for celebrating what is good and letting go of decisions that, in the grand scheme of life, are not that important," she says.
 "This means injecting more joy into the colors one chooses, and even into the selection process itself."

 Read on for a range of trending paint colors and accent ideas for your next curb appeal refresh.